C-N-G/swtc/docs/Secrets Within the Compound Wiki/Roles/Subversive/Antagonist/Serial Killer.md

 # Examples
 - The Narrator wakes the Serial Killer up during the night, and asks them to choose a player.
 That player dies.
 At the start of the following day, the Narrator announces who has died.
 - The Narrator wakes the Serial Killer up during the night, and asks them to choose a player.
 The Serial Killer chooses an already dead player, so their target does not die.
 - The Narrator wakes the Serial Killer up during the night, and asks them to choose a player.
-The Serial Killer is malfunctioning, so their target does not die.
+The Serial Killer is [[malfunctioning]], so their target does not die.
 - It is the final day of the game.
-The Serial Killer is the last [[Subversive]] player alive.
-The remaining [[Loyalist|Loyalists]] dismiss the Serial Killer, and the [[Loyalist|Loyalists]] win the game.
+The Serial Killer is the last [[Subversive|Subversive]] player alive.
+The remaining [[Loyalist]] dismiss the Serial Killer, and the [[Loyalist|Loyalist]] win the game.

 # How to Play
 - Like all [[Subversive]] players being able to bluff and fit in with the group is key to winning the game.
 Try everything and anything to fit in, be careful though, if you're too active players might begin to suspect you.
 Sometimes being silent can work just as well.